 - False Imprisonment

-Cruel and Unusual Punishment of inmates, arrestees, and detainees.
+Cruel and Unusual Punishment of inmates, arrestees, and detainees is a civil rights issue.
 Incarcerated people are always at the mercy of jail employees.
 As such, they are dependent on them for their health and safety, including access to medical care and protection from assault.
-Often arrestees or inmates in medical distress have been ignored until serious, irreversible consequences have occurred.
-Unfortunately, people have been seriously injured or even killed while in custody as a result of this negligence or outright abuse.
+For example, arrestees or inmates in medical distress have been ignored until serious, irreversible consequences have occurred.
+People have been seriously injured or even killed while in custody as a result of this negligence or outright abuse.

-Malicious Prosecution may be present when someone is prosecuted in a judicial proceeding by another when there was no probable cause to do so.
-The proceeding must end in favor of the prosecuted person and it must be shown that the prosecutor or person who initiated the proceeding acted with malice.
-Finally, it must be shown that this person actually suffered damages.
+Malicious prosecution exists if you are prosecuted in a judicial proceeding when there was no probable cause to do so.
+The proceeding must end in favor of the prosecuted person.
+You must prove that the prosecutor or person who initiated the proceeding acted with malice.
+Finally, you must prove that you actually suffered damages.

-False Imprisonment means forcibly, by threat, or secretly confining, abducting, imprisoning, or restraining another person without lawful authority and against her or his will.
+When someone is forcibly, by threat, or secretly confining, abducting, imprisoning, or restraining another person without lawful authority and against their will.
 In Florida, false imprisonment is a felony but it is also a civil cause of action.

 Bringing a civil lawsuit on a valid claim can bring the facts to light about what actually happened.
 Most importantly, it can bring justice and compensation to the victims and their families, and ultimately, ensure that our society has better practices in place to protect others in the future.